telecombcn-dl/2018-dlai-team10/index.md

 # 1. Introduction

+## 1.1  Project Outline

+The main objective of this project was for us to deeply understand the concepts and implementations of various Deep Learning models studied in the course. [...]

+We have implemented three different models [...]

 ## 1.1 Quick, Draw!
 Doodle Recognition Challenge
 Our project consists on trying different approaches for *Kaggle's Quick, Draw!
 Doodle Recognition Challenge*.